Introduction

 Contact Partner

-The work which we undertake for you will be directed by one main partner, your contact partner, who is responsible for the delivery of our service to you.
+The work which we undertake for you will be directed by one main partner, your contact partner, who is

-Your contact partner may involve other partners, assistant patent or trade mark attorneys, trainees, paralegals, administrators or non-technical professionals within our firm where additional technical expertise or assistance is required or where it is more cost effective for you.
+paralegals, administrators or non-technical professionals within our firm where additional technical expertise or assistance is required or where it is more cost effective for you.
 The name of your contact partner and the assistants who will principally be involved with your work are set out in our letter of engagement.

-Where aspects of your work are delegated to assistants and other professional staff, work is always under the control of a partner.
+the control of a partner.
 Boult Wade Tennant maintains its high standards through careful recruitment and training, the constant monitoring of performance and commitment to the use and development of effective IT and office systems.

 Contacts Within Your Organisation

 We will need to identify at the outset our principal contact or contacts within your organisation.
-We prefer to have one principal contact who normally will be responsible for instructing us and for approving the payment of our charges.
+We prefer to have one principal contact who normally will be responsible for instructing us and for approving the payment of our invoices.
 In addition to our principal contact, we will need to know who else will be authorised to instruct us on matters which will be invoiced to you.

 Your Instructions

-The procedure for taking instructions will depend on the nature and urgency of a matter, your location and the most expeditious way of handling the process.
-We prefer to receive instructions on all substantive matters in writing or at least to have them confirmed in writing.
+instructions will depend on the nature and urgency of a matter, your location and the most expeditious

-Please keep us informed of any changes that occur in your personnel, address or ownership which may affect either your working relationship with us or the intellectual property rights we are handling for you.
-Also, should you lose interest in a particular case, please notify us without delay to ensure that you do not incur unnecessary expense.
+you.
+Also, should you lose interest in a particular case, please notify us without delay to ensure that you

-Unless agreed otherwise, we will continue to act for you on a retained basis in respect of the matters for which you have instructed us and, if we are required to take action on any of those matters, you will be liable for any charges reasonably incurred by us.
-You must therefore notify us immediately if you lose interest in a matter.
+which you have instructed us and, if we are required to take action on any of those matters, you will be

 Warranty